 Competition around the Southern North Sea was among the toughest in the round and Perenco came out successful.

-The Anglo-French independent confirmed it has received offers for carbon storage licences from the NSTA.
+The Anglo-French independent announced in May it had received offers alongside partner Carbon Catalyst for carbon storage licences from the NSTA.

 Westwood Global Energy Group said that the SNS, which already holds four of the existing carbon storage licences, “is understood to be the most hotly contested area, and had 13 of the 20 licences offered to companies”.